Eric Weddle: Personal life

 Weddle married his former high school sweetheart, Chanel, in La Jolla in 2005, before his junior year at Utah.
 They have four children.

 While in college at the University of Utah, Weddle converted to the Church of Jesus Christ of Latter-day Saints.

-Weddle’s rise through the NFL was chronicled in the book No Excuses, No Regrets: The Eric Weddle Story, which was written by Trent Toone and published by Shadow Mountain.
-The book, which tells his story of overcoming adversity and accomplishing impossible dreams, became available to readers in May of 2014.
-Weddle’s former coach from his college years, Kyle Whittingham, wrote the foreword.
+Weddle's rise through the NFL was chronicled in the book No Excuses, No Regrets: The Eric Weddle Story, which was written by Trent Toone and published by Shadow Mountain.
+The book, which tells his story of overcoming adversity and accomplishing impossible dreams, became available to readers in May 2014.
+Weddle's former coach from his college years, Kyle Whittingham, wrote the foreword.